mirego/dispatch/README.md

 ### Experts, learners and blacklisted users

-The configuration file stored `CONFIGURATION_FILE_URL` should contain a JSON object with three keys:
+The configuration file stored at `CONFIGURATION_FILE_URL` should contain a JSON object with three keys:

 * `blacklist`
 * `experts`